teknopaul/xtomp/README.md

 * Subscription filters, enabling something akin to dynamically created topics.
 * nginx connection handling allows hundreds of thousands of connections with a single process.

-## utils

-* xtomp-tap - Utility to connect to a STOMP server and echo messages to stdout, optionally delimited by a user defined separator.
-* xtomp-sink - Utility to connect to a STOMP server and publish messages from stdin.
-* xtomp-drain - Utility to empty messages from a queue.

 # why xtomp?

 I am using RabbitMQ via its STOMP API.